 If space is an issue, you may want to consider sliding doors as an alternative to swinging doors for each entryway into the two bedrooms.
 For privacy (to keep the Brady Bunch-level squabbles at bay), look for pocket-door latch hardware that has a secure locking mechanism.
 (Most don't.)

-Plan Your Jack and Jill Bathroom Today
+Planning Your Jack and Jill Bathroom Layout

 Jack and Jill Bathroom Floor Plans